Black Balloon (The Kills song)

 "Black Balloon" is the fifth and final single by indie rock duo The Kills from their third studio album, Midnight Boom (2008).
-It was released on March 22, 2009 through the independent label Domino.
+It was released on March 22, 2009, through the independent label Domino.
 The single features two B-sides, "Weedkiller", and a cover of the blues standard "Forty Four", originally written by Roosevelt Sykes.

 "Black Balloon" is a "relatively docile" song, using the black balloon as a metaphor to "signify loss and the need to move on."
 A music video for the song was directed by Kenneth Capello.
 In February 2011, "Black Balloon" was featured in an episode of the American TV series, The Good Wife.
-In 2014, "Black Balloon" was also featured in the movie "Asthma (film)".
+In 2014, "Black Balloon" was also featured in the movie Asthma.